Deceased persons: documents

 - for deeds of variation executed on or after 1 August 2002, there are doubts about the deed containing a statement of intent that it is to take effect for tax purposes.
 For further information about deeds of variation see TSEM1815.

-- you require it as part of a formal SA enquiry (see TSEM7282)
+- it is required as part of a formal SA enquiry (see TSEM7282)

-- you are to make a submission under CG31420.
+- it is required for a submission under CG31420.
 This is when a deed of variation has been made that alters the terms of the will.

-The enquiry powers should enable you to obtain a copy of the will, probate or other similar document.
-If, exceptionally, you are unable to obtain the document, HMRC Trusts & Estates Inheritance Tax Nottingham may be able to help.
+The enquiry powers will enable HMRC to obtain a copy of the will, probate or other similar document.
+If, exceptionally, you are unable to obtain the document, Inheritance Tax Nottingham may be able to help.
 They may be able to provide copies of documents for estates that exceed £325,000.
-If you need to contact them you must quote the full name of the deceased and the date of death and, if known, the Inheritance Tax reference.
+If you need to contact them you must quote the full name of the deceased and the date of death and, if known, the inheritance tax reference.

-If you are sent a will, probate or other similar document that you have not requested, return it to the sender.
+If HMRC are sent a will, probate or other similar document that has not been requested, it will be returned to the sender.

-If it is a probate, confirmation or letters of administration, you can take a copy if you require it and retain the copy in the folder 133P(X).
+If it is a probate, confirmation or letters of administration, HMRC can take a copy.

-If it is a will, do not copy or read it.
-Tell the sender that we do not require to see the will and that you are returning it without copying or reading it.
+If it is a will, HMRC will not copy or read it.
+HMRC will tell the sender that we do not require to see the will and that it is being returned without copying or reading it.